-Quantock Brewery exceeds target with £120,000 Crowdcube funding Aimee Bradshaw May 12, 2021 1 min read Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
-This article was authored by: Aimee Bradshaw Senior Writer Somerset-based Quantock Brewery today completed a successful round of Crowdcube investment, beating their original funding target of £100,000 to raise a total of £120,000 through the crowdfunding platform.The brewery, founded in 2007 and based in Somerset's Quantock Hills, brews real ales for cask and bottle using traditional techniques.
+Quantock Brewery exceeds target with £120,000 Crowdcube funding Written by Aimee Bradshaw Published on 3 July 2013 Our experts We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.
+Written and reviewed by: Aimee Bradshaw Senior Writer Somerset-based Quantock Brewery today completed a successful round of Crowdcube investment, beating their original funding target of £100,000 to raise a total of £120,000 through the crowdfunding platform.The brewery, founded in 2007 and based in Somerset's Quantock Hills, brews real ales for cask and bottle using traditional techniques.
 The company's proposition proved popular with Crowdcube users, receiving backing from 129 investors.Quantock's backing brings the total invested through the site to £9.6m through 56 funded pitches.Food and drink remains the most popular sector for investment on the platform, accounting for £4.1m of investment through 18 funded pitches with drink brands making up £3.2m of this amount.Rob Rainey, founder of Quantock, commented on the investment: “In the past getting money to grow the business has been a tedious process using traditional routes and it's so refreshing to discover crowdfunding.“We are delighted that the bid has attracted so much interest that we've ended up with an extra £20k and a great loyal following.
 This will help us to expand the brewing capacity and our sales and marketing territory.
 We have initial enquiries for retail and export which are exciting opportunities.”
-Share this post facebook twitter linkedin Aimee Bradshaw Senior Writer Aimee is Startups' resident expert in business tech, products, and services.
+Share this post facebook twitter linkedin Written by: Aimee Bradshaw Senior Writer Aimee is Startups' resident expert in business tech, products, and services.
 She loves a great story and enjoys chatting to the startups and small business community.
 Starting her own egg delivery business from the age of 12, she has a healthy respect for self-starters and local services.